 In 1996 the theater was named The Lola Phillips Playhouse, after Lola Phillips, who had been with the theater for most of its first 32 years.
 Lola retired as resident director in June of 1996.
 She once described the playhouse as “the last of the intimate theaters.”

 The first musical was The Boyfriend, produced in 1973.
-Since then, CCT has produced such Broadway hits as Camelot, South Pacific, The Sound of Music, The Secret Garden, Damn Yankees, Man of La Mancha, My Fair Lady, Titanic and Joseph and the Amazing Technicolor Dreamcoat.
+Since then, CCT has produced such Broadway hits as Camelot, South Pacific, The Sound of Music, The Secret Garden, Damn Yankees, Man of La Mancha, My Fair Lady, Titanic, Joseph and the Amazing Technicolor Dreamcoat, Les Misérables, and A Gentleman’s Guide to Love and Murder.